Practitioners Guide to Soul & Survival

 The soul works with the free will of the person.
 Once the patient is feeling calm and energized they will often pursue creative or healthy activities that enrich them.
 It is common for people to do simple things such as choose to eat better or join a gym, or try with a relationship they had deemed to be over, once the right remedy is given.
 Their survival instinct has been switched off red alert allowing them to become the person they want to be.

-The homœopathic remedy deserves much accolades for this outcome but the remedy has not touched the soul – only freed it.
-The survival instinct remains at the alert (and will do so for life) ready to rule the patient again should their external environment or their perception of their external environment become stressed again.
+The homeopathic remedy deserves much accolades for this outcome but the remedy has not touched the soul, only freed it.
+The survival instinct remains at the alert (and will do so for life) ready to rule the patient again should their external environment or their perception of their external environment become overwhelming again.

 Energy

-At the heart of every substance, at the core of our universe and our planet is energy.
+At the heart of every substance, at the core of our universe and our planet, is energy.
 Einstein showed how this energy could be harnessed by breaking down an atom but so too did Hahnemann more than one hundred years earlier.
-His gentler version was called homœopathy and the energy was and is still used for healing.
+His gentler version was called homeopathy and the energy was and is still used for healing.

 Like the instant response to remove our hand when we touch something very hot, the link between low energy and being unwell is natures warning system.
 A sign we must act to improve our situation.
-Often a good night’s sleep, healthy eating and a rest are all we need to pick up again and to be healthy and re-energised.
-However sometimes these attempts are not enough and we need an energetic medicine to take up, what change of routine cannot fix.
+A good night’s sleep, healthy eating and a rest are all we need to pick up again and to be healthy and re-energised.
+However, sometimes these attempts are not enough and we need an energetic medicine to take up what change of routine cannot fix.

 Clinical use